Special guardianship orders are more permanent than long term fostering and child arrangement orders.

 They offer greater security but not the same legal severance from birth parents as adoption.

 The special guardianship order was introduced to meet the needs of children who cannot be brought up by their parents.
-These include:

 Under a special guardianship order, one or more people are appointed to exercise parental responsibility.
-No other person will have parental responsibility apart from another special guardian.
-This applies in virtually all decisions affecting the child.

 Apply for special guardianship